furrymanbearpig/log-monitoring-extension/README.md

 # AppDynamics Log Monitoring Extension

 ### Use Case
-The AppDynamics Log Monitoring Extension monitors the occurrences of configured text or patterns in a set of log files, and the sizes of these files.
+The AppDynamics Log Monitoring Extension monitors the occurrences of configured text or regular expressions in a set of log files, and the sizes of these files.
 The extension works seamlessly with logs that are constantly generated and rotating from time to time.

 ### Prerequisites
 In order to use this extension, you need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or a [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).